-Muscular disorders include a group of genetic muscular dystrophies e.g. Duchenne’s and Becker’s muscular dystrophies and mitochondrial dystrophies.
+Muscular disorders include a group of genetic muscular dystrophies, e.g., Duchenne’s and Becker’s muscular dystrophies and mitochondrial dystrophies.

-Peripheral nerves can be involved with neuropathy, trauma and demyelinating diseases e.g. Charcot-Marie-Tooth (CMT) disease.
-Following are a few examples of neuromuscular disorders that affect the muscles, nerves or upper motor neurons.
+Peripheral nerves can be involved with neuropathy, trauma, and demyelinating diseases, such as Charcot-Marie-Tooth (CMT) disease.
+The following are a few examples of neuromuscular disorders that affect the muscles, nerves, or upper motor neurons.

 Amyotrophic Lateral Sclerosis (ALS)

 ALS is a fatal degenerative disorder that is characterized by muscle weakness and disability due to both upper and lower motor neuron lesions.

 Clinical presentation of ALS

-Autonomic manifestations present with urinary urgency, constipation and sweating.
+Autonomic manifestations present with urinary urgency, constipation, and sweating.
 Cognitive impairment with dementia can also be found in up to 50% of patients.

 Duchenne Muscular Dystrophy (DMD)

-Early manifestations include delayed walking, rising from seated positions or climbing the stairs.
-This is because the disease affects the lower limbs earlier than the upper limbs and proximal muscles earlier than distal muscles.
+Early manifestations include delayed walking, difficulty rising from a seated position, or climbing up the stairs.
+This is because the disease affects the lower limbs earlier than the upper limbs, and proximal muscles earlier than distal muscles.
 Repeated falls and bone fractures are common among almost all patients with DMD.
 Cognitive impairment with behavioral dysfunction is also common.